 6 Tips to Take Your Homemade Gnocchi to the Next Level

-Ricotta gnocchi aren't a new take on an old food.
-Rather, they’re an old-school version that has gained recent popularity.
-Why?
-Partly because they're easy.
-Boiling, peeling, and handling hot potatoes is the hardest part of making potato gnocchi.
-When you instead start with ricotta out of the fridge, you begin from something cool, flavorful, and easy to handle.
-With just ricotta, flour, and 20 minutes, you can make the perfect ricotta gnocchi—so long as you follow these six simple steps.
+Ricotta gnocchi aren't new, but this old-school version has gained recent popularity, partly because they're easy.
+Boiling, peeling, and handling hot potatoes is the hardest part of making gnocchi; but with ricotta, you start with something cool, flavorful, and easy to handle.
+With just ricotta, flour, and 20 minutes; you can make the perfect ricotta gnocchi—so long as you follow these six simple steps.